lsst-dm/dmtn-057/index.rst

 Example Metric Implementations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Note: in practice, all the metadata keys seen by ``verify_measurements`` would be prefixed by the chain of subtasks that produced them, requiring more complex handling than a lookup by a fixed name.
+Note: in practice, all the metadata keys seen by ``ComputeMetricsTask`` would be prefixed by the chain of subtasks that produced them, requiring more complex handling than a lookup by a fixed name.
 This extra complexity is ignored in the examples, but is fairly easy to implement.

 .. _arch-metadata-examples-time: